vijayrajpanchall/matic-docs/docs/supernets/get-started/what-are-supernets.md

   The repository will remain accessible, and users may fork it and use it as they wish, subject to applicable open-source license terms.
 It is **highly recommended to upgrade to the latest version**, which includes the most up-to-date features and fixes.
 However, users who prefer to stay on older versions may continue to do so.

-- **Polygon Edge serves as a consensus client implementation for Polygon Supernets, much like how Geth serves as a client implementation for Ethereum.**

-Both geth and Edge serve as intermediaries between nodes and their respective blockchains, allowing users to interact with the network and take advantage of its benefits.
+- **Polygon Edge serves as a consensus client implementation for Polygon Supernets, much like how Geth serves as a client implementation for Ethereum.** Both Geth and Edge serve as intermediaries between nodes and their respective blockchains, allowing users to interact with the network and take advantage of its benefits.
 To draw an analogy, Geth and Edge are to Ethereum and Supernets what web browsers are to the internet, enabling users to access and interact with the network.

 :::

----

-## Introduction

-In simple terms, a **Supernet refers to an application-specific chain that operates on the Polygon Edge consensus client with PolyBFT consensus, in bridge mode (and utilizes the transaction relayer), with stake on the associated rootchain (i.e. PoS mainnet), and employs the on-chain governance mechanism**.

-The following table offers a comprehensive overview on what Supernets are.
+The following table offers a comprehensive overview on what Supernets are through different prespectives.

 | Supernets are | Description |
 |-----------|-------------|